CYSTIC FIBROSIS AWARENESS

 those people are afraid of what they don't know or they think CF families are being mean

-because they cannot do what everyone else can.
+because they cannot do what everyone else can or things have to be done differently.
 Instead of trying to understand and be supportive,

-people pass judgement and move on.
-In the end, it hurts, but, we can't worry about the issues
+people pass judgement and accusations.
+In the end, it hurts, but, we don't have time to worry about their misunderstandings

-others have in regards to CF. All we can do is help to educate others and, hopefully, their
+in regards to CF. (Obviously I have experienced this personally.)
+All we can do is help to educate others and, hopefully, their

 attitudes will change.
 If not, we're better off without them.
 Life is already a challenge.